kakaroto/R20Converter/README.md

-                        If enabled, items, feats and spells found in the Compendium will not be overwritten with custom description/damage/etc.. from the Roll20 data --use-original-image-urls
+                        If enabled, items, feats and spells found in the Compendium will not be overwritten with custom description/damage/etc.. from the Roll20 data --images-as-drawings  Set all images on the scene as textured drawings instead of tiles (requires Furnace to function properly) --disable-module-journal
+                        Disable conversion of Journal entries in the module (requires --export-as-module) --disable-module-actors
+                        Disable conversion of Actors in the module (requires --export-as-module) --disable-module-scenes
+                        Disable conversion of Scenes in the module (requires --export-as-module) --disable-module-playlists
+                        Disable conversion of Playlists in the module (requires --export-as-module) --folder-as-items FOLDER_AS_ITEMS
+                        Converts each entry in a journal folder into items.
+                        Useful for 'Magic Items' folders.
+Can be passed multiple times to convert more than one folder.
+  --dont-export-actor-items
+                        Items from actors will be exported as individual Entity Items.
+This option disables that behavior and no items will be created.
+  --no-duplicate-actor-items
+                        This option causes items with the same name from different actors to be exported under a single item.
+                        The first processed actor with the item of that name gets their item in the item entities.
+  --use-original-image-urls
                         Do not copy images to the world folder but use Roll20 URL instead.
-(NOT recommended)
+(NOT recommended) --max-path MAX_PATH   Set the maximum allowed length for the asset's absolute file paths.
+Most File Systems will have a limit of 256 characters, but you can set it to lower (or higher) if you plan on moving the worlds directory to a different FVTT path.
+Files that don't fit will be written in an 'assets' directory instead of the usual hierarchy.

 Convert Roll20 campaigns into Foundry VTT worlds or modules.
 ```